nccgroup/Sniffle/README.md

 ./sniff_receiver.py -le -c 38
 ```

-Passively scan on channel 39 for advertisements with RSSI greater than -50, and
+Actively scan on channel 39 for advertisements with RSSI greater than -50.
-enable capture of extended advertising.

 ```
-./scanner.py -c 39 -e -r -50
+./scanner.py -c 39 -r -50
 ```

 ## Obtaining the IRK